HobnobMancer/pyrewton/README.md

 * Provide the path to the parent directory containing all the tools
 * `pyrewton` presumes the tool subdirectories are written in lower case.
 If not (e.g. CUPP was downloaded to a directory called `Cupp/`), call dbCAN as 'Cupp' when using the `predict_cazymes` subcommand.
 * If no output directory is specified the output is written to the current working directory
 * A new output directory is created for each multi-sequence FASTA file parsed by the CAZyme classifiers.
 Inside this subdirectory is the output from each classifier.
+Each subdirectory is named with the corresponding NCBI genomic version accesion.

 Example command (presuming a directory called dbcan/ containing the dbcan databases is availabe in a directory called `tools/`):
 ```bash